 Two Princess cruise line ships regularly appeared as the Pacific Princess in the show.
 In addition to the real Pacific Princess, her sister ship, the Island Princess, stood in at times.
-Both ships changed ownership several times after the show ended and were finally scrapped as of 2014-2015.
+Both ships changed ownership several times after the show ended, and were finally scrapped as of 2014-2015.

-One of only four television shows that were an hour and had a laugh track.
-"The Lucy Desi Comedy Hour" was one, "Love American Style" was another, and "Eight is Enough" was another.
-Coincidently, critics called this "Love American Style" on a boat.
+One of only four television shows that was an hour long, and had a laugh track.
+The Lucy-Desi Comedy Hour (1957) was one, Love, American Style (1969) was another, and Eight is Enough (1977) was another.
+Coincidently, critics called this "Love, American Style" on a boat.

-After several succesful "Love Boat" and other Aaron Spelling Productions appearances, Debbie Reynolds starred in a show that was a marriage of Spelling's "Love Boat" and "Fantasy Island" : "Aloha Paradise".
-It took place in Hawaii and had guests come to have their romantic fantasies fulfilled.
+After several succesful The Love Boat (1977) and other Aaron Spelling Productions appearances, Debbie Reynolds starred in a show that was a marriage of Spelling's The Love Boat (1977) and Fantasy Island (1977): Aloha Paradise (1981).
+It took place in Hawaii, and had guests come to have their romantic fantasies fulfilled.
 She has said it was one of the worst experiences of her life.

-This film has very similar parallels to the much earlier British film "Carry on Cruising".
-Set on a Cruise Ship, with Product Placement from a real Cruise Line, P&O, which in a further coincidence later merged with Princess Cruises.
-Shot on a Soundstage replica of the Ship, with stock shot inserts of the location, with stories following the main crew, and some love based sub plots.
-It's possible that "Carry on Cruising" partly inspired elements of developing "The Love Boat", from the book it was originally based upon.
-"Carry on Cruising" does play like an early prototype of "The Love Boat".
+This film has similarities to Carry on Cruising (1962).
+Set on a cruise ship, with product placement from a real cruise line, P&O, which merged with Princess Cruises.
+Shot on a soundstage replica of the ship, with stock footage inserts of the location, with stories following the main crew, and some love-based subplots.
+It's possible that Carry on Cruising (1962) partly inspired elements of developing this show, from the book it was originally based upon.
+Carry on Cruising (1962) plays like an early prototype of this show.